 (1) ERCOT shall perform periodic updates to the Network Operations Model.
 Market Participants may provide Network Operations Model updates to ERCOT to implement planned transmission and Resource construction one year before the required submittal date below.
 TSPs and Resource Entities must timely submit Network Operations Model changes pursuant to the schedule in this Section to be included in the updates.

 (2) For a facility addition, revision, or deletion to be included in any Network Operations Model update, all technical modeling information must be submitted to ERCOT pursuant to the ERCOT NOMCR process or the applicable Resource Registration process for Resource Entities.
+If a Resource Entity is required to follow the generation interconnection process for a new All-Inclusive Generation Resource as described in Planning Guide Section 5, Generation Resource Interconnection or Change Request, it must meet the conditions of Planning Guide Section 6.9, Addition of Proposed All-Inclusive Generation Resources to the Planning Models, for inclusion in the planning models before submitting a change to the Network Operations Model to reflect the new All-Inclusive Generation Resource.

 (3) TSPs and Resource Entities shall submit Network Operations Model updates at least three months prior to the physical equipment change.
 ERCOT shall update the Network Operations Model according to the following table: